Ramer–Douglas–Peucker algorithm: Application

 The algorithm is used for the processing of vector graphics and cartographic generalization.
-It does not always preserve the property of non-self-intersection for curves which has led to the development of variant algorithms.
+It is recognized as the one that delivers the best perceptual representations of the original lines.
+But a self-intersection could occur if the accepted approximation is not sufficiently fine which led to the development of variant algorithms.

 The algorithm is widely used in robotics to perform simplification and denoising of range data acquired by a rotating range scanner; in this field it is known as the split-and-merge algorithm and is attributed to Duda and Hart.